EndPointCorp/end-point-blog/2023/12/building-real-time-application-with-signalr-and-.net8.md

 position.y = 100
 position.z = 100
 ```
 If we open another tab and browse the web application.
 In previous tab's dev tools console, we will see position values are appended.
-This is because new tab invoked `SendData` and server recieved and sent back data to all connected clients.
+This is because new tab invoked `SendData` and server received and sent back data to all connected clients.
 ```console
 Connected to ControlHub
 Invoking SendData